Aparecida de Goiânia: Political Information

 In January 2005 the mayor was José Macedo de Araújo.
 There were 224,835 eligible voters in December 2007 and the city council had 17 members.

 In October 2008 Maguito Vilela was elected mayor, who took office in January 2009.

 History

 The history of Aparecida, like that of Goiânia, is recent.
-In 1922 followers of Our Lady of Aparecida donated land so that their neighbors could build a church for the Virgin.
-In 1958 it was elevated to the condition of Vila, as a district of Goiânia with the name Aparecida de Goiás.
-In 1958 the name was changed to Goialândia, which remained until 1963, when it emancipated itself and assumed the name of Aparecida de Goiânia.
+In 1922, devotees of Our Lady of Aparecida donated land so that their neighbors could build a church dedicated to the Virgin.
+In 1958 it was elevated to the rank of vila, as a district of Goiânia with the name Aparecida de Goiás.
+In 1958, the name was changed to Goialândia, which remained until 1963, when it emancipated itself and adopted the name Aparecida de Goiânia.

 Economy

 Its proximity to the capital has attracted important industries like Mabel (cookies), Vepeza and others, concentrated in the four different industrial zones on the edge of BR-153.
 In recent years the number of companies has doubled.
 In 2007 there were 964 industries.
 The industrial centers in the city are Distrito Agroindustrial de Aparecida de Goiânia (Daiag), Distrito Industrial (Dimag), Pólo Empresarial Goiás and Cidade Empresarial.

 In 2007 there were 13 financial institutions in the city.

 Despite the heavy industrialization Aparecida still produces agricultural products.
 The cattle herd was 11,700 in 2003.
 Other agricultural products are rice, manioc, bananas, coconut, and sugarcane.